Aphrodite (film)

-Aphrodite is a 1982 softcore pornographic film directed by Robert Fuest.
-The film is inspired by the novel Aphrodite: mœurs antiques by Pierre Louÿs and stars Valérie Kaprisky and Horst Buchholz.
+Aphrodite is a 1982 erotic drama film directed by Robert Fuest, loosely based on the 1896 novel Aphrodite: mœurs antiques by Belgian author Pierre Louÿs.
+It stars Horst Buchholz, Valérie Kaprisky, Delia Boccardo and Capucine.
 The story follows a group of visitors who come to an island where they are involved in different sexual liaisons.

-Aphrodite was the final theatrical film by Robert Fuest.
-The film was shot in a studio at Hauts-de-Seine in France.
-The film is a French-Swiss co-production between Films de la Tour and Scipion Films.
+The film was a French-Swiss-West German co-production.
+Filming took place in Hauts-de-Seine in France.
+It was the final theatrical film by Robert Fuest.

+Release

 Aphrodite was released in France on 7 July 1982.
 The film was released in France on VHS in 1985.